raymond1/Document-Compiling-CMS/README.md

 generate directories

-When the php genereate_directories.php command is run, the generate directories directive will do the following:
+When the php generate_website.php script is run, the generate directories directive will do the following:
-1)open and read the file directories.txt.
+1)open and read the file src/directories.txt.
 You will need to create this file if it doesn't exist.
 2)generate the directories listed in the directories.php file.

 The syntax for specifying the directories to be created is as follows: each line contains a series of directory names separated by slashes.
 These directories will be created when the "generate directories" directive is processed.

 An example directories.txt file might contain the following:

-example
+output/example
-example/images
+output/example/images
 example2

-This will generate the folders example, add an images subfolder in it and the folder example2.
-These folders will be relative to the working directory where the command php generate_directories is called.
+This will generate the folders output, containing a subfolder example, containing a subfolder images.
+It will also generate the folder example2.
+All folders are relative to the working directory.

 If a directory already exists, it will not be recreated.
 If a directory already exists and is not empty, the directory will not be wiped clean due to the generate directories directive.